 As is often the case, government grant money does not flow directly to individuals.

-Instead, federal agencies send funding to states, such as New York, which then augment and disperse the resources to specific programs, some of which offer home improvement and repair benefits.
+Instead, federal agencies send funding to states, such as New York, which augment and disperse the resources to specific programs, some offering home improvement and repair benefits.

 Therefore, your job is to apply for benefits at the grant recipient locations and enjoy free repair and improvement services courtesy of other taxpayers.